Micah Silverman

 Capture the Flag 101

 Capture the Flag events are exciting and competitive.
-But, they can be scary to developers who have never participated in them.
+But, they can be scary to developers and security practitioners who have never participated in them.

-In this session, I introduce CTFs, discuss the benefits to developers and do a deep dive into a medium difficulty CTF challenge.
+In this session, I introduce CTFs, discuss their benefits to developers, and examine an easy and medium-difficulty CTF challenge in depth.

-I'll walk through the thought process of the wiley developer and how to pick up on clues based on programming language, protocols involved, googling against what little information is provided in the challenge and local testing.
+Together, we walk through the wiley attacker's thought process and how to pick up clues based on the programming language and protocols involved.
+We google, form theories and test against what little information is provided in the challenge.

 Beautiful SDK Design in Java for APIs